-Uncover what you should look for in a SEER rating and how a higher rating will impact your costs and comfort level
+Uncover what you should look for in a SEER rating and how a higher rating can impact your costs and comfort level.

 It’s tough to give a quick answer here, because a good SEER rating depends on what you’re looking for in a heating and cooling system.